Serverless, encrypted, and moderated by CensorCore.

 CoreChat Repository

-CoreChat operates as a Static Web Application (SWA) with a decentralized signaling model.
+CoreChat operates as a Static Web Application (SWA) with a decentralized signaling and synchronization model.

-To prevent abuse in a serverless environment, CoreChat implements advanced client-side safeguards:
+To ensure professional accountability in a serverless environment, CoreChat implements advanced client-side safeguards:

-CoreChat is a high-performance, serverless peer-to-peer messaging framework designed for secure, private, and moderated communication.
-By utilizing the WebRTC protocol, CoreChat eliminates the need for intermediary servers to store or relay message data, ensuring that all conversations remain strictly between the participating endpoints.
+CoreChat is a high-performance, serverless peer-to-peer messaging framework designed for secure, private, and accountable communication.
+By utilizing the WebRTC protocol, CoreChat eliminates the need for intermediary servers, while its Local Accountability system ensures that session history and audit logs are preserved even across browser restarts.

-The primary objective of CoreChat is to provide a zero-footprint messaging solution where privacy is maintained by the architectural design.
-The application functions as a Static Web Application, executing all logic locally in the browser.
+The primary objective of CoreChat is to provide an accountability-focused messaging solution where privacy is maintained by the encrypted architecture, but professional standards are enforced by local logging.
+The application leverages PeerJS to manage the decentralized signaling and synchronization model.

-A hidden administrative portal is embedded for overriding suspensions.
-Users can trigger the authorization prompt using the keyboard sequence Alt + Q + W.
+A hidden administrative portal is embedded for overriding local suspensions.
+Users can trigger the authorization prompt using the keyboard sequence Alt + Q + W and entering the developer override key.

-Derrick Richard is a student developer from Poth, Texas (Class of 2029) dedicated to building privacy-focused tools and lightweight libraries.
+Derrick Richard is a student developer from Poth, Texas (Class of 2029) dedicated to building professional, utility-driven tools and lightweight libraries.